 Jonathan Allen is Managing Partner at Dekrypt Capital, a blockchain investment firm with an emphasis on privacy-preserving protocols and early-stage ventures.
-Jonathan started Blockchain at Berkeley and grew the student organization quickly to hundreds of consultants working with Fortune 500 companies and large crypto companies.
+Jonathan started Blockchain at Berkeley and grew the student organization quickly to hundreds of consultants working with Fortune 500 companies and large cryptocurrency companies.
 From 2009 till 2014 Jonathan served as an Explosive Ordnance Disposal Technician disarming bombs in the theater of operations and the contiguous United States (CONUS).

-Being calm under pressure and having a good perspective are also important.
+Pat: There are just tons of things I learned and got to practice in the Navy that have helped me in business.
+Working hard and providing an example to others is one.
+You have to be a subject matter expert and you have to be able to train your co-workers as well.
+You really have to put in your best every day and try to get better.
+Being calm under pressure and having a good perspective is also important.
 I work hard and I take things seriously, but I know that a startup is not life and death.
 It allows me to take a deep breath and make clear decisions rather than panic or overreact to bad news.

-I.B.: Jonathan, how about you?
+Question: Jonathan, how about you?
 For several years your military service was to disarm bombs.
 I can only imagine that the stress of managing a startup is nothing compared to that.
 How has your service prepared you for your today’s career path?

-The Army teaches you to “embrace the suck”, to have an entrepreneurial mindset and to avoid doing the same thing twice because patterns make you predictable.
+Jonathan: I learned to work hard in challenging situations and to make the right decisions.
+When you are working with bombs, you have to be right.
+The Army teaches you to “embrace the suck”, to have an entrepreneurial mindset, and to avoid doing the same thing twice because patterns make you predictable.
 When you constantly work in ambiguous, risky environments with no perfect answer, you learn how to think harder.
 And this skill is crucial when running a business.

-I.B.: Are there any similarities between your military service and your being entrepreneurs in the crypto space?
+Question: Are there any similarities between your military service and your being entrepreneurs in the crypto space?

+Jonathan: Crypto is the most militant of technologies.
+It is about making your own decisions and going around incumbents and entrenched interests.
 Running a startup in crypto and disarming bombs both can be either an immediate success or an immediate failure.
 Things break badly and you will have your blockchain attacked.
 Also, there are no gatekeepers in crypto.
-If you are early in an industry, no one can keep you from being a leader and you don’t need capital – all you need is to work hard, learn fast, and have passion to overcome obstacles and find answers.
+If you are early in an industry, no one can keep you from being a leader and you don’t need capital – all you need is to work hard, learn fast, and have a passion to overcome obstacles and find answers.

 Pat: Lots of things are important no matter what you are doing.
 Leadership obviously matters in both areas.
 You have to pay attention to what you are trying to accomplish and how the team is going about its business.
 You have to conduct yourself with integrity to your investors, your business partners, your customers, and your employees.
 You have to work hard and be ready to change directions quickly.
-Some mental toughness but also being flexible and adaptable are really important as you are trying to get a new business off the ground in a fluid and competitive environment.
+Some mental toughness but also being flexible and adaptable is really important as you are trying to get a new business off the ground in a fluid and competitive environment.

 Pat: This process took many years for me.
 I started reading business books while I was still in the Navy from 2004 through to today.
 I went to get my MBA from 2008 to 2011 and had many mentors.
-I then worked in investment banking, at Amazon, and at a couple startups from 2011 to 2017 before I could bring it all together to form a business idea, form a team, raise capital, build a software product, and market it successfully.
+I then worked in investment banking, at Amazon, and at a couple of startups from 2011 to 2017 before I could bring it all together to form a business idea, form a team, raise capital, build a software product, and market it successfully.
 There were a lot of personal and professional bumps along the way and you just have to make up your mind that it is a very long game you are playing.

 Jonathan: I knew I didn’t want to be a cog in a big machine.
 I was at Berkeley and the Bay area and was able to get immersed in startups.
 Startups are fun because you can work with the most passionate people in the space.
 That is what makes it inspiring.